-The Portfolio may also hold bank deposits (other than bank deposits at sight), Money Market Instruments or money market funds for treasury purposes.
-In normal market conditions, investment in these assets or instruments will not exceed 10% of the Portfolio's Net Asset Value.
+Subject to the limits described under "Investment Restrictions" in Appendix A, the Portfolio may also hold bank deposits (other than bank deposits at sight), Money Market Instruments or money market funds for treasury purposes and in case of unfavourable market conditions.
+In normal market conditions, investments in these assets or instruments will not exceed 10% of the Portfolio's Net Asset Value.